edgedb/easy-edgedb/README.md

 ```
   Object {name: 'Count Dracula', is_single: true},
+  Object {name: 'The innkeeper', is_single: true},
   Object {name: 'Mina Murray', is_single: false},
-  Object {name: 'Jonathan Harker', is_single: false},
+  Object {name: 'Jonathan Harker', is_single: true},
+  Object {name: 'Emil Sinclair', is_single: true},
 ```

 This also shows why abstract types are useful.
-Here we did a quick search on `Person` for data from both `Vampire` and `NPC`, because they both come from `abstract type Person`.
+Here we did a quick search on `Person` for data from `Vampire`, `PC` and `NPC`, because they all come from `abstract type Person`.

-We can also put a computable in the type itself.
+We can also put the computable in the type itself.
 Here's the same computable except now it's inside the `Person` type:

 ```
 abstract type Person {